These regal names have been used by the British monarchy and royal families from around the world for over 1000 years...

 Victoria

-For many people, there is only one Queen Victoria - William's great-great-great grandmother and a formidable queen, mother and woman.
+For many people, there is only one Queen Victoria – the formidable queen who ruled from 1837 to 1901.

 It means “the victorious one” but with such a powerful legacy, will we see another Queen or even Princess Victoria in Britain?